InLinks internal linking tool: An in-depth review

 The InLinks JS code is a static JavaScript file that works well on any CMS.

 You can start building internal links immediately after you sign up.
-We offer a $1 trial for the first month.
+We offer a free 7-day trial.
 After that, you’ll need to buy a paid plan to build links to more pages.
 The paid plans start at $49/month.
 Please view our pricing page for more information.

 Currently, InLinks supports eight languages: French, English, Spanish, German, Dutch, Italian, Polish, and Portuguese.
 And hopefully, more to come in the future.